 Barbara DeMarco-Barrett’s first book, Pen on Fire: A Busy Woman’s Guide to Igniting the Writer Within (Harcourt, 2004; 11th printing), made the Los Angeles Times best-seller list and was honored with a 2005 American Society of Journalists and Authors Outstanding Book Award.
 Her short story, “Crazy for You,” was published in the Akashic Books noir anthology, Orange County Noir, in April 2010.
-A couple years later it was the only story from that collection to be included in USA noir: Best of the Akashic Noir Series (Nov.
+A couple years later it was the only story from that collection chosen for USA noir: Best of the Akashic Noir Series (Nov.
 2013).
 In 2014, she published short stories in The Big Click and Radius.

 Her essays and articles have seen print in various publications including The Author’s Guild Bulletin, The Los Angeles Review of Books, Orange Coast Magazine, Westways, The Los Angeles Times, The Writer, Writer’s Digest, Poets & Writers, The Toronto Sun, and Sunset.

 She is also a writing instructor.
-Throughout the year she teaches “Jumpstart Your Writing” for Gotham Writers Workshop (online), and she teaches two private workshops held at her studio in Corona del Mar, CA. She co-hosts “Writers on Writing” on KUCI-FM, broadcasting from UC-Irvine, which streams live at www.kuci.org and iTunes / college radio.
+Throughout the year she teaches “Pen on Fire” for Gotham Writers Workshop (online), and she teaches two private workshops held at her studio in Corona del Mar, CA. She co-hosts “Writers on Writing” on KUCI-FM, broadcasting from UC-Irvine, which streams live at www.kuci.org and iTunes / college radio.
 Visit iTunes to subscribe to the show’s podcast and whenever a new show is uploaded (usually a week after airing), it will land in your podcast inbox.

 Barbara was recognized with a Distinguished Instructor Award in 2001 at UC-Irvine Extension and awarded with Literary Magnet #1 in Orange Coast Magazine’s Best of Orange County, 2008.
 She is founder of the Pen on Fire Speakers Writers Salon in Corona del Mar, California and in the summer of 2013, began holding writers retreats in Palm Springs.
 These retreats take place bi-annually.
 She was the editor of The ASJA Monthly, the official publication for the American Society of Journalists and Authors, from 2002 to 2014.